LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

-We tracked over 50 LLMs from late 2023 to mid-2025, presenting full results in Appendix C and focusing here on 13 representative models (proprietary and open-source).
+\paragraph{Benchmarking LLMs on LLMEval-Fair} We tracked nearly 60 LLMs from June 2023 to December 2025, presenting full results in Appendix~\ref{sec:Leaderboard} and focusing here on 17 representative models (proprietary and open-source).
+Appendix~\ref{app:model_selection} provides a detailed overview of these representative models.
 Each model is evaluated across three prompting paradigms (Zero-Shot, Few-Shot, Chain-of-Thought) and 10 academic disciplines.
+In addition, we sample incorrect responses from all evaluated models and manually classify failures into five categories: disciplinary knowledge, misunderstanding, logical reasoning, factual inaccuracies, and format compliance.